Agent Skills: Generate Illustrations with Gemini

 (2) Alpha-mask quality signal (eval_alpha, opt-out via --no-eval):

 • interior_hole_px — pixels in transparent regions that only become enclosed once the opaque mask is morphologically closed by 1 pixel.
-Isolates flood-fill bleed-through damage: thin 1–2-pixel channels the chroma-strip drills through the character (neck, between fingers, limb outlines) that topologically connect a real interior hole to the outside background so a naive "enclosed transparent" check reports zero.
+Isolates bleed-through damage: thin 1–2-pixel channels through the character (neck, between fingers, limb outlines) that topologically connect a real interior hole to the outside background so a naive "enclosed transparent" check reports zero.
 Legitimate design gaps (armpit openings, space between legs) are wider than 2 px and stay unaffected by the closing, so they don't false-alarm.

 • interior_hole_largest_px — pixels in the single biggest channel-revealed hole.
 More stable across images; good thresholding target because one big visible hole is what a human notices.

-• edge_fringe_px — partial-alpha pixels (signals halo).
+• edge_fringe_px — partial-alpha pixels (signals halo — a known Recraft tradeoff on hair/fur edges).

 Output format: